List Colouring Squares of Planar Graphs: Introduction

 \end{conjecture}

 Wegner also showed that if~$G$ is a planar graph with $\Delta=3$, then~$G^2$ can be 8-coloured.
-Very recently, Thomassen~\cite{Tho06} established Wegner's conjecture for $\Delta=3$, and Cranston and Kim~\cite{CrKi} showed that the square of every connected graph (\,not necessarily planar\,) which is subcubic (\,i.e., with $\Delta\le3$\,) is 8-choosable, except for the Petersen graph.
-However, the 7-choosability of the square of subcubic planar graphs is still open.
+Thomassen~\cite{Tho06} established Wegner's conjecture for $\Delta=3$ using an involved structural result on subcubic (i.e.\ with $\Delta\le3$) graphs; while Hartke \emph{et al}.~\cite{HJT16} proved the same using the discharging method and a serious amount of computer time.
+Cranston and Kim~\cite{CrKi} showed that the square of every connected graph (not necessarily planar) which is subcubic is 8-choosable, except for the Petersen graph.
+However, the 7-choosability of the squares of subcubic planar graphs is still open.

-The first upper bound on~$\chi(G^2)$ for planar graphs in terms of~$\Delta$, $\chi(G^2)\le8\,\Delta-22$, was implicit in the work of Jonas~\cite{Jon93}. (\,The results in~\cite{Jon93} deal with $L(2,1)$-labellings, see below, but the proofs are easily seen to be applicable to colouring the square of graphs as well.\,) This bound was later improved by Wong~\cite{Won96} to $\chi(G^2)\le3\,\Delta+5$ and then by Van den Heuvel and McGuinness~\cite{vdHMG} to $\chi(G^2)\le\,2\,\Delta+25$.
+The first upper bound on~$\chi(G^2)$ for planar graphs that is linear in~$\Delta$, namely $\chi(G^2)\le 8\Delta-22$, was implicit in the work of Jonas~\cite{Jon93}.
+(The results in~\cite{Jon93} deal with $L(2,1)$-labellings, see below, but the proofs are easily seen to be applicable to colouring the square of a graph as well.)
+This bound was later improved by Wong~\cite{Won96} to $\chi(G^2)\le 3\Delta+5$, and then by Van den Heuvel and McGuinness~\cite{vdHMG} to $\chi(G^2)\le 2\Delta+25$.
 Better bounds were then obtained for large values of~$\Delta$.
-It was shown that $\chi(G^2)\le\bigl\lceil\frac95\,\Delta\bigr\rceil+1$ for $\Delta\ge750$ by Agnarsson and Halld\'orsson~\cite{AgHa00}, and the same bound for $\Delta\ge47$ by Borodin \textit{et al}.~\cite{Bor+}.
+It was shown that $\chi(G^2)\le\bigl\lceil\frac95\Delta\bigr\rceil+1$ for $\Delta\ge750$ by Agnarsson and Halld\'orsson~\cite{AgHa00}, and the same bound for $\Delta\ge47$ by Borodin \emph{et al}.~\cite{Bor+}.
 Finally, the asymptotically best known upper bound so far has been obtained by Molloy and Salavatipour~\cite{MoSa02} as a special case of Theorem~\ref{MoSa} below.